Residents' handbook and purchaser’s information pack

 As a leaseholder, if we do not keep to our obligations as set out in your lease, you have the right to challenge us.
 If we cannot agree on a reasonable solution, you have the right to ask a First Tier Tribunal (FTT) to make a determination on your case.

 Ground rent is an amount payable for the land that your property is built on.
 Your lease will state whether ground rent is payable and how it is calculated.
-Although the ground rent is payable annually, you may wish to pay it monthly with the service charge if you prefer.
+Although the ground rent is payable annually, you may wish to pay it monthly with the service charge.

 Service charges are reviewed annually.
-Each year, after consulting with you, we will provide a budget of expenditure for the following year and send you a copy, along with the amount that you will pay each month.
+Each year, after consulting with you, we'll provide a budget of expenditure for the following year and send you a copy, along with the amount that you'll pay each month.

-Following the financial year-end on 31 March, Annual Service Charge Accounts are prepared and certified by external Auditors.
-Once these accounts have been certified, a copy is distributed to you within six months of the financial year-end.
+Following the financial year-end on 31 March, Annual Service Charge Accounts are prepared and certified by external auditors.
+Once these accounts have been certified, a copy is sent to you within six months of the financial year-end.
 Usually, under the terms of your lease, any difference between the income and expenditure is rolled forward to the following year.

 - Emergency call system including maintenance and monitoring services

 - Heat, light, and water used in the communal facilities

 - Landscape maintenance